 This not only helps with their bottom line and business management, but it provides consumers with efficient, enjoyable and personal experiences.

 Retailers of any size can benefit from in store data analytics.
-A shopping centre for example, has utilised data insights to identify what sections of the precinct receives the most foot traffic.
+A shopping centre for example, has utilised data insights from people counters to identify what sections of the precinct receives the most foot traffic.
 After identifying that the food court was the most visited area, and had the largest number of dwell time, with most consumers entering the centre just to visit that particular zone, the centre decided to move the food court to a different location, so that retail stores could benefit from the number of consumers entering.

 Similarly, on a smaller scale, if a fashion store within a shopping centre explores the gathered consumer data and identifies its store receives a large volume of consumers that form a demographic slightly older than their target market, they can look to adapt their product range to accommodate a wider range of tastes and preferences, and/or update their marketing and promotional strategy to realign and meet their intended audience.